 Moving Forward with Plastic Bag Bans and Reusable Shopping Bags

 Disposable plastic bag bans are proven to increase the use of reusable shopping bags.
-Reusable bags are the solution because they eliminate the need for single-use disposable bags, and therefore reusable bags also eliminate the negative environmental impact of plastic bags.
+Reusable bags are a viable solution because they eliminate the need for single-use disposable bags, and therefore reusable bags also eliminate the negative environmental impact of plastic bags.

 Rebecca Taylor, a UC Berkeley Ph.D. candidate who has researched bag laws believes that “it’s not just the disposable bags that we should be thinking about; it’s the reusable bags that we want people switching to.”

 If reusable bags are more accessible and less expensive, shoppers will be more apt to use them.
 Bag bans create an increased demand for reusable grocery bags and your brand can benefit while helping reduce plastic pollution.
-Create a custom reusable grocery bag, contact us today or get started with our latest Eco-Special.Tagged
+To create a custom reusable grocery bag, contact us today.Tagged